nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 Other main roadblocks with this method relate to ClusterClass.
 If CAPZ's AzureManagedControlPlane controller is not responsible for creating the ASO ManagedCluster resource, then users would need to manage those separately, defeating much of the purpose of ClusterClass.
-Additionally, since each AzureManagedControlPlane will be referring to a distinct ManagedCluster, the new `ASOManagedClusterRef` field should not be defined in an AzureManagedControlPlaneTemplate.
+Additionally, since each AzureManagedControlPlane will be referring to a distinct ManagedCluster, the new `ManagedClusterRef` field should not be defined in an AzureManagedControlPlaneTemplate.

 #### Option 2: CAPZ resource references a non-functional ASO "template" resource